 Motions for Attorney's Fees and Costs

 Motions for attorney's fees and costs are governed by Rule 26.

 A party must affirmatively request attorney's fees in its brief, see Yorke Management v.
 Castro, 406 Mass 17 (1989) and Fabre v.
 Walton, 441 Mass.
 9 (2004).

 If for some reason you cannot meet the prescribed deadline in which to serve and file your brief and appendix, or a status report, you may file a motion with the Appeals Court asking for more time.
-The motion must set forth the reasons for the requested extension, provide a date certain by which the brief will be filed, and must be accompanied by a certificate of service which lists the name of the document being served, the date of service, the manner of service (e.g., first class mail, in hand service), and the names and addresses of all parties being served.
+The motion must set forth the reasons for the requested extension, provide a date certain by which the brief will be filed, and must be accompanied by a certificate of service which lists the name of the document being served, the date of service, the manner of service (e.g., first class mail, in hand service, or e-service through eFileMA.com), and the names and addresses of all parties being served.
 A copy of the motion must be served on all other parties to the appeal.

 It is the policy of the Court to grant no more than one motion for enlargement of time per side with an affidavit setting forth (a) good cause to warrant the requested enlargement, and (b) an explanation why the particular time period requested is reasonable, the enlargement sought not to exceed 120 days.
 Further enlargements of time will ordinarily not be granted absent genuine emergency, such as a death, illness, or serious injury.
 Please note that neither need for review of brief by a CPCS mentor nor the mere assent by opposing counsel constitute good cause.